sul-dlss/infrastructure-team/sdr/concepts_and_interactions.md

 _TODO: link to code or brief explanation of was-registrar-app accessioning_

 ## cocina-models
-_SDR data model written as syntactically validatable with dry-struct, dry-types and openapi_
+_SDR data model written as syntactically validatable with dry-struct, dry-types, and openapi_

 (ask JCoyne or JLitt)

 ## Workflows and Robots

-Robots are what we call our individual accessioning processing steps which are grouped into "workflows", coordinated by the workflow server (and Resque and resque-pool).
+Robots are what we call our individual processing steps which are grouped into "workflows", coordinated by the workflow server (and Resque and resque-pool).
 They do things like updating the SDR metadata store (currently Fedora data streams), generating technical metadata, handing off to the preservation system a copy of each object version, etc.

 Together, workflow server and the robots provide a system for managing the SDR accessioning pipeline: the robots ingest content into the SDR; workflow server coordinates by queuing tasks to a shared Redis instance.

-The robots inherit their worker functionality from [the lybercore gem](https://github.com/sul-dlss/lyber-core/).
+The robots inherit their worker functionality from [the lyber-core gem](https://github.com/sul-dlss/lyber-core/).

-Each type of robot has one or more VMs of its own, but all share the same Redis instance, and all are managed on their respective VMs by resque-pool.
+Each type of robot-suite has one or more VMs of its own, but all share the same Redis instance, and all are managed on their respective VMs by resque-pool.

 This architecture was chosen before open source workflow automation tools like Airflow were available/mature.